 The high-end SHARC processor and 24-bit 96kHz A/D and D/A converter within means you can use the BlueSky as a reverb guitar pedal, but also hook it up to your mixing console too – versatile is an understatement.

 Check out the Strymon BlueSky Reverberator pedal and try not to fall in love – we dare you!

 7. Fender Marine Layer Reverb Pedal

 Ok, the Fender Marine Layer Reverb Pedal is basically 3 reverb pedals in 1, and easily one of the best reverb pedals you’ll ever play.
 It may look complicated considering the fact there’s 4 dials and 3 toggle switches to navigate, but once you get stuck in, it’s extremely easy to get your perfect reverb sound.

-Now we mentioned that there's 3 different types of reverb built in, but thanks to the "1 & 2" settings, each reverb has 2 different types of sounds.
-So you're actually getting 6 different types of reverb built in - which is great!
+Now we mentioned that there are 3 different types of reverb built-in, but thanks to the "1 & 2" settings, each reverb has 2 different types of sounds.
+So you're actually getting 6 different types of reverb built-in - which is great!